 How I Make Road Trip Maps

 You’ll notice that in this post, I use maps from Roadtrippers.
-I’m pretty obsessed with how much easier it is to make road trip maps using their tool than Google Maps, which was my go-to for years.
+I love how much easier it is to make road trip maps using their tool than other map services.
 Here is why I recommend using them to plan your own road trips (or to save my maps to your account for your trip):

 - Their name is Roadtrippers.
-They are obvs experts.
+They are experts in road trippin’.

-- Their map interface is way easier to use when adding POIs and using an algorithm to organize them in a logical route.
+- Their map interface is way easier to use when adding POIs and uses an algorithm to organize them in a logical route.
+(It’s also easy to drag and drop to reorder, and to toggle POIs on and off the map.)

 - They provide the distance and time estimate data between each stop by default.

 - Every trip has a total estimated time, distance, and gas cost.
-That last one is freaking gold.
+That last one is super helpful when planning your trip.

 Anyway, you’ll see a map for each Los Angeles road trip below; you can click on the map itself to jump to a bigger, interactive view with a lot more detail.